Dean Armstrong

-Dean Armstrong (born April 24, 1973) is a Canadian actor, producer, and acting coach.
+Dean Armstrong (born April 24, 1973) is a Canadian actor.

 Early life

 Armstrong was born in Owen Sound, Ontario.
 He attended Queen's University in Kingston, Ontario, and graduated with degrees in theater arts and education.

 Career

 In 2000, Armstrong appeared as the recurring character Blake in the TV series Queer as Folk.
 In 2005, Armstrong appeared in the Canadian premiere of Tick, Tick...
-Boom!
+Boom!.